stevejboyle/OpenShift/README.md

 2. Create a feature branch
 3. Test changes thoroughly with various vSphere environments
 4. Submit a pull request with detailed description
-5. Include any updates to the cloud provider handling logic
+5. Include any updates to credential handling logic

 ## License